manderson394/carbConscious/WeeklyReflection.md

 The next week is spring break, but I plan to use the weekend of "social distancing" to hopefully jump forward on the week 8 things
 I haven't yet finished.

+### Spring Break

+3/24/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    * Build test cases for all entities in the database
+    * Unit test all remaining entities
+    * Unit test all database access for remaining entities

+I was projecting a little more ambitious outcome, but getting all of my entities unit tested was quite the feat to its own (at least it feels like it).